DragonL57/UnitaskAI/conductor/product.md

 - **Google Calendar Integration:** Full capability to read existing events, schedule new appointments, and provide timely reminders.
 - **Tavily Integration:** Utilization of Tavily for high-performance web search and webpage content extraction, ensuring accurate and relevant information retrieval.
 - **Deep Reasoning Memory:** A persistent memory system where a dedicated agent performs "Sleep-time Compute" to consolidate facts and infer user habits over time.
+- **Interactive Transparency:** A sophisticated background process log that allows users to visualize the multi-agent orchestration, complete with interactive search result pills and a chronological timeline of actions.

 ## Project Status
 - **Core Implementation Complete:** The foundational multi-agent orchestration, Google Calendar integration, Tavily search, and persistent memory system are fully implemented and verified.